Lesson Plan

 Waste Not, Want Not

-Students identify ways to reduce solid waste by reusing items that might be disposed of in a landfill, then promote...
+Students identify ways to reduce solid waste by reusing items that might be disposed of.
+Students will be able to:...
 Read more »

 Group of students working together and sharing a moment after making a difference in their community